-Alameda County Water District and Alameda County Flood Control District are pursuing funding for fish passage projects in the lower creek.

-In May 2005, the Alameda County Water District received a \$1-million grant to fund two projects that will help improve passage for steelhead trout in the flood control channel.

-This summer and fall, the water district will remove an inflatable rubber dam and install a fish screen at a water diversion in the lower creek.

-This year, San Francisco Public Utilities Commission plans to remove two abandoned dams from Niles Canyon.
+The Alameda County Water District and Alameda County Flood Control District are pursuing funding for fish passage projects in the lower creek.
+In May 2005, the ACWD received a \$1 million grant to fund two projects that will help improve passage for steelhead trout in the flood control channel.
+This summer and fall, the ACWD will remove an inflatable rubber dam and install a fish screen at a water diversion in the lower creek.
+This year the San Francisco Public Utilities Commission plans to remove two abandoned dams from Niles Canyon.

+For more information about Alameda Creek fish restoration and photos of past fish rescues, go to www.alamedacreek.org.
+The ACA is a community watershed restoration group with over 750 members, dedicated to protecting and restoring Alameda Creek and its tributaries.